Our pupil premium strategy is reviewed annually

 At Grange Valley, Pupil Premium pupils are identified at the start of each financial year and interventions are planned for the following academic year that runs from September to July.

-If you are entitled to free school meals you are also entitled to free school milk for your child.
+If you are entitled to free school meals you are also entitled to free school milk for your child and as of January 2022 we will give all new eligible applications a £20 voucher for their school uniform.

 OBJECTIVES FOR PUPIL PREMIUM IN THIS SCHOOL